 During the rainy season, the Mekong swelters, and backs up into the Tonle Sap, up to six-folding the size of this river/lake.
 About 85% of Cambodia lies within the lower Mekong basin.
 If floods occur, they mostly effect the areas around the Tonle Sap.

 Deforestation and erosion further increase the risk of floods.

 Downtown Phnom Penh floods regularly after the largest lake in town (Boeung Kak) was filled.

-Cloudy in the morning with scattered thunderstorms developing later in the day.
-High 31C.
-Winds WSW at 15 to 25 km/h.
-Chance of rain 50%.
+Thunderstorms in the morning giving way to periods of light rain in the afternoon.
+High 29C.
+Winds WSW at 15 to 30 km/h.
+Chance of rain 90%.

 advise animal bird Bokor Cambodia day trip fish flower fruit health history hospital Kampot Kep Khmer Khmer Rouge Koh Kong mammal map money Phnom Penh safety Sihanoukville superstition telephone tree volunteer weather